Transforming Surfaces: Diy Concrete Countertops With Grinding And Poli Skip to content

 To prevent the heavy concrete from twisting the mold, a strong 2x4 frame surrounding the mold is necessary.

 Fill the mold halfway or to a depth of about 1" by using a small spade or bucket to pour the concrete into it, squeezing and compacting it.
-Make sure the galvanized wire is inserted into the concrete without touching the mold's edges.
+Ensure the galvanized wire is inserted into the concrete without touching the mold's edges.
 The wire will strengthen the slab and prevent the concrete from breaking while it dries.

 Use an orbital sander against the mold's sides without sandpaper to help the concrete settle.
 Air bubbles in the concrete will rise to the surface thanks to the sander's vibration.